jameshkramer/docs/docs/standard/linq/refactor-extension-method.md

 End Module
 ```

- This example produces the following output when applied to the document described in [Creating the Source Office Open XML Document (C#)](./creating-the-source-office-open-xml-document.md).
- This example produces the following output when applied to the document described in [Creating the Source Office Open XML Document (Visual Basic)](creating-the-source-office-open-xml-document.md).
+ This example produces the following output:

 ```output
 StyleName:Heading1 >Parsing WordprocessingML with LINQ to XML<